-Your presence here indicates your commitment to learning the nursing profession at Eastern Michigan University.
+Your presence here indicates your commitment to learning or expanding on your knowledge of the nursing profession at Eastern Michigan University.
 The faculty expect you to be an active participant in identifying and meeting your learning objectives as well as self-evaluation of your progress.

-In the days ahead you will make new friends, experience new struggles, and take your first step of lifelong learning as a professional registered nurse.
+In the days ahead you will make new friends, experience new struggles, and take steps toward lifelong learning as a professional registered nurse.
 You will have many opportunities to learn from and work with health care professionals in a variety of settings such as community health agencies, public schools, clinics, nursing homes, hospitals, and emerging new community health facilities.